enquiries@bramleyengineering.co.uk

 What lifting equipment is not covered by LOLER inspections?

-Only lifting equipment which is used at work requires LOLER inspections.
-Some lifting equipment or lifting transportation on/near work sites may not be used by people at work but by the public instead.
+Some lifting equipment or lifting transportation on/near work sites may not be used by people at work, but by the public instead.
 Stairlifts, platform lifts, and chair lifts in shops, commercial sites, and airports are not subject to LOLER’s specific provisions.
-However, equipment that’s accessible to the public is subject to the Health & Safety at Work Act and should still be thoroughly examined for safety.
-In this instance, LOLER regulations can still be an excellent guide to follow.

 Do I need to keep a record of LOLER reports?